Pixate/RubyMotion-PixateFreestyle/README.md

 ## Setup

-1. Download the Pixate Framework package from http://www.pixate.com/ and copy the `PXEngine.framework` folder into `vendor` directory (or alternatively just create a symbolic link).
+1. Download the Pixate Framework package from http://www.pixate.com/ and copy the `Pixate.framework` folder into `vendor` directory (or alternatively just create a symbolic link).
 Create the `vendor` directory if it does not exist.
 You should have something like this.
 ```
-$ ls vendor/PXEngine.framework
+$ ls vendor/Pixate.framework
-/Headers/   PXEngine   Resources/ Versions/
+/Headers/   Pixate   Resources/ Versions/
 ```

 2. Edit the `Rakefile` of your RubyMotion project and add the following require lines.